sylabs/singularity-userdocs/endpoint.rst

 .. code:: console

    $ singularity remote add myremote https://enterprise.example.com
    INFO:    Remote "myremote" added.
-   INFO:    Authenticating with remote: myremote Generate an API Key at https://enterprise.example.com/auth/tokens, and paste here:
+   Generate an access token at https://enterprise.example.com/auth/tokens, and paste it here.
-   API Key:
+   Token entered will be hidden for security.
+   Access Token:

 You will be prompted to setup an API key as the remote is added.
-The ``add`` subcommand will provide you with the web address you need to visit to generate your new key.
+As the example above shows, the output of the ``add`` subcommand will provide you with the web address you need to visit in order to generate your new access token.

-To ``add`` a global remote endpoint (available to all users on the system) an administrative user should run:
+To ``add`` a global remote endpoint (available to all users on the system), an administrative user should run:

 .. code:: console

    $ sudo singularity remote add --global <remote_name> <remote_uri>

    # example...
-   $ sudo singularity remote add --global company-remote https://enterprise.example.com
+   $ sudo singularity remote add --global company-remote https://enterprise7.example.com
    INFO:    Remote "company-remote" added.
    INFO:    Global option detected.
 Will not automatically log into remote.

 .. note::

-   Global remote configurations can only be modified by the root user and are stored in the ``etc/singularity/remote.yaml`` file under the {Singularity}
+   Global remote configurations can only be modified by the root user, and are stored in the ``etc/singularity/remote.yaml`` file under the {Singularity}
-   installation location.
+   installation directory.

 Conversely, to ``remove`` an endpoint: